-We will use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, structure, negotiate and complete a Business Combination, and to pay taxes to the extent the interest earned on the Trust Account is not sufficient to pay our taxes.
-Such expenses may be significant, and we expect that a portion of these expenses will be paid upon completion of a Business Combination.
+We will continue to use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, structure, negotiate and complete a business combination, and to pay taxes to the extent the interest earned on the Trust Account is not sufficient to pay our taxes.
+Such expenses may be significant, and we expect that a portion of these expenses will be paid upon completion of a business combination.

-In order to fund working capital deficiencies or finance transaction costs in connection with an intended Business Combination, the Company issued to the Sponsor on August 11, 2017, an unsecured promissory note pursuant to which the Company is permitted to borrow up to \$300,000 in aggregate principal amount.
-The Company has not drawn amounts under this note.
-This note is non-interest bearing and payable on the earlier of October 14, 2018 or the closing of the Business Combination.
-In the event that our Business Combination does not close, we may use a portion of the working capital held outside the Trust Account to repay such loaned amounts but no proceeds from our Trust Account would be used for such repayment.
+In order to fund working capital deficiencies or finance transaction costs in connection with an intended business combination, the Company issued to the Sponsor on August 11, 2017, as amended and restated on May 3, 2018, an unsecured promissory note pursuant to which the Company is permitted to borrow up to \$600,000 in aggregate principal amount.
+As of March 31, 2018, the Company has borrowed \$300,000 under such note.
+This note is non-interest bearing and payable on the earlier of October 14, 2018 or the closing of the business combination.
+In the event that a business combination does not close, we may use a portion of the working capital held outside the Trust Account to repay such loaned amounts but no proceeds from our Trust Account would be used for such repayment.
 Up to \$1,500,000 of such loans may be convertible into warrants at a price of \$0.50 per warrant at the option of the lender.
 The warrants would be identical to the Private Placement Warrants issued to our Initial Shareholders.
 The terms of such loans by our officers and directors, if any, have not been determined and no written agreements exist with respect to such loans.
-We do not expect to seek loans from parties other than our Sponsor or an Affiliate as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our Trust Account
+We do not expect to seek loans from parties other than our Sponsor or an Affiliate as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our Trust Account.

-In order to preserve liquidity, as of April 30, 2017, the Affiliate has agreed to defer payment of the monthly administrative fee under the Administrative Services Agreement until the initial Business Combination, at which time all such accrued but unpaid fees will be paid to the Affiliate.
-We do not believe we will need to raise additional funds during the next 12 months in order to meet the expenditures required for operating our business.
-However, if our estimates of the costs of identifying a target business, undertaking in-depth due diligence and negotiating a Business Combination are less than the actual amount necessary to do so, we may have insufficient funds available to operate our business prior to our Business Combination.
-Moreover, we may need to obtain additional financing either to complete our Business Combination or because we become obligated to redeem a significant number of our Public Shares upon completion of a Business Combination, in which case we may issue additional securities or incur debt in connection with such Business Combination.
-We believe that we have sufficient funds available to complete our efforts to effect a Business Combination with an operating business by October 14, 2018, which is 24 months from the closing of the Public Offering
+In order to preserve liquidity, as of April 30, 2017, the Affiliate has agreed to defer payment of the monthly administrative fee under the Administrative Services Agreement until the initial business combination, at which time all such accrued but unpaid fees will be paid to the Affiliate.
+We do not believe we will need to raise additional funds through October 14, 2018 in order to meet the expenditures required for operating our business.
+However, if our estimates of the costs of identifying a target business, undertaking in-depth due diligence and negotiating a business combination are less than the actual amount necessary to do so, we may have insufficient funds available to operate our business prior to a business combination.
+Moreover, we may need to obtain additional financing either to complete a business combination or because we become obligated to redeem a significant number of our Public Shares upon completion of a business combination, in which case we may issue additional securities or incur debt in connection with such business combination.
+We believe that we have sufficient funds available to complete our efforts to effect a business combination with an operating business by October 14, 2018, which is 24 months from the closing of the Public Offering